 RCI's predominantly wholesale-funded profile is a weakness, in our view.
 The bank needs to regularly tap the wholesale debt market to finance new loans and maintain an at-least-stable loan book.
-It has a strong bias toward highly confidence-sensitive capital market funds, which formed 65% of its funding base, excluding equity, as of Dec.
-31, 2015.
-However, the bank is diversifying its funding sources, including the collection of deposits, and lengthening their maturities, as this gives it more flexibility and options in the event of market turbulence.
-Our stable funding ratio of 82% at end-2015 reflects RCI's deposit-gathering effort over the past few years (57% in 2011) and absence of large maturity mismatches.
+It has a strong bias toward highly confidence-sensitive capital market funds, which formed 64% of its funding base, excluding equity, as of Dec.
+31, 2016.
+However, the bank is diversifying its funding sources, including the collection of deposits, and lengthening their maturities (two seven-year senior unsecured issuances were made in 2016 and one eight-year senior unsecured issuance in April 2017), as this gives it more flexibility and options in the event of market turbulence.
+Our stable funding ratio of 81% at end-2016 reflects RCI's deposit-gathering effort over the past few years (57% in 2011) and absence of large maturity mismatches.
 We expect this ratio will remain broadly stable as we don't think the role of deposits in the bank's funding will increase further.

 The bank has been raising deposits in a number of countries over the past few years (February 2012 in France, February 2013 in Germany, May 2014 in Austria, and June 2015 in the U.K.).
-We remain cautious regarding their stability because it is still untested.
-We note, however, that the negative press around Volkswagen's emission manipulation has not had any noticeable impact on deposit outflows at Volkswagen Bank.
+We remain cautious regarding their stability given their above-market-average pricing.
+We note, however, that the negative press around Volkswagen's emission manipulation did not have any noticeable impact on deposit outflows at Volkswagen Bank, indicating that these deposits tend to be rather sticky even in the case of stress at the parent.

-Going forward, we believe that RCI will maintain the share of customer deposits to net loans at about one-third (32% as of end 2015), despite market conditions being more supportive of funding via financial markets (seven-year bond issued with a coupon of 1.0% in May 2016).
-This translates into our ratio of customer loans (net) to customer deposits at 294% at end 2015, well above the 116% average of large French banks.
+Going forward, we believe that RCI will maintain the share of customer deposits to net loans at about one-third (34%) as of end 2016), despite market conditions being more supportive of funding via financial markets.
+This translates into our ratio of customer loans (net) to customer deposits at 291% at end 2016, well above the 112% average of large French banks.

-We view RCI's liquidity as adequate, reflecting our view that the bank is able and prepared to successfully manage its liquidity, and is likely to survive under stressful conditions more than six months, with a dependence on the central bank of less than 25% after six months.
+We view RCI's liquidity as neutral for the rating ("adequate" assessment), reflecting our view that the bank is able and prepared to successfully manage its liquidity, and is likely to survive under stressful conditions more than six months, with a limited dependence on the central bank thereafter.

-RCI's ratio of broad liquid assets to short-term wholesale funding stood at 37% at end 2015, well below that of the large French banks, where ratios tend to be above 100%.
-However, it does not take into account substantial committed credit lines or loan inflows.
+RCI's ratio of broad liquid assets to short-term wholesale funding stood at 27% at end 2016, well below that of the large French banks, where ratios tend to be above 100%.
+However, it does not take into account substantial committed credit lines and cash inflows from the loan book's amortization that could be relied upon.

-RCI reported undrawn committed bank credit lines, cash, high quality liquid assets, and European Central Bank-eligible assets after haircut totaling €8.9 billion at end-2015, covering the €6.9 billion of debt securities and payables to credit institutions due within one year, as of end-2015.
+RCI reported undrawn committed bank credit lines, cash, high quality liquid assets, and European Central Bank-eligible assets after haircut totaling €8.4 billion at end-2016, covering the €7.1 billion of debt securities and payables to credit institutions due within one year, as of end-2016.
 This, plus RCI's ability to rely on loan inflows to repay its debts, more than a traditional commercial bank could, explains our adequate assessment.
 Auto loans have much shorter maturities (up to four years) than mortgages, which would support quick deleveraging.
-This ability to rely on strong inflows, if needed, is expressed in 30-day weighted cash inflows amounting to 1.5x of 30-day weighted cash outflows in the calculation of the liquidity coverage ratio (average for the three months ended Dec.
-31, 2015).
+This ability to rely on strong inflows, if needed, is expressed in 30-day weighted cash inflows amounting to 1.3x of 30-day weighted cash outflows in the calculation of the liquidity coverage ratio (average for the three months ended Sept.
+30, 2016).